ManufacturingInformatics/marl_fixture_planner/README.md

 Traditional methods have relied on optimisation techniques that search for a global minima in fixture positions that minimise the experienced deformation.
 However, these optimisation methods frequently enter local minima and believe they have found the global solution.

 Reinforcement learning is a machine learning technique that seeks to learn optimal behaviour by having an agent interact within an environment and learn which actions produce the best rewards ([Sutton & Barto, 2018](http://incompleteideas.net/book/the-book-2nd.html)).
-In the multi-agent setting, the agents are seeking to maximise the global value function of all agents:
+In the multi-agent setting infinite-horizon setting, the agents are seeking to maximise their individual value function with respect to the other agents:

 ```math
 V^n_{\pi^n, \boldsymbol{\pi}^{-n}}(s) = \mathbb{E}_{a_{t+1} \sim P, \boldsymbol{a}_t \sim \boldsymbol{\pi}} \left [ \sum_{t=0}^\infty \gamma^t R^n_t | s_0 = s\right ]